 Although recent cases of attacks on public clouds have been on environments and production companies (those used by your customers), the attackers are all as likely to target your IT capacity, that is to say, your environments, development, and quality analysis, for cryptojacking for example.

-The solution must be able to handle all your logs activities (VPC flow logs, CloudTrail logs, etc.) to identify incidents that have already occurred products, for example when an unwanted port is opened in the firewall.
+The solution must be able to handle all your log activities (VPC flow logs, CloudTrail logs, etc.) to identify incidents that have already occurred products, for example when an unwanted port is opened in the firewall.

 Thus, vulnerabilities introduced into the code are detected long before the latter is deployed on your servers, thus preventing you from making the next headlines.

-When it comes to protect your cloud servers against infection and data loss, start by thinking what you are already doing for your traditional infrastructure and adapt it for the cloud:
+When it comes to protect your cloud servers against infection and data loss, start by thinking about what you are already doing for your traditional infrastructure and adapt it for the cloud: